balfieri/flightplan/README.md

 Example run scripts:

-    doit.kbuy_kclt      -- KBUY to KCLT with checkpoints at various airports and lat,lon locations doit.ktta_kgso      -- KTTA to KGSO with checkpoints at various airports and lat,lon locations
+    doit.kbuy_kclt      -- KBUY to KCLT with checkpoints doit.ktta_kgso      -- KTTA to KGSO with checkpoints doit.kgso_ktta      -- KGSO to KTTA with checkpoints

 This is all open-source.
 Refer to the LICENSE.md for licensing details.